-- 7.3 The statutory authority in relation to these works will be sought as follows: - 7.3.1 Planning applications were made in respect of the Remote Works and SJB on 31 March 2008. - 7.3.2 A Listed Buildings Consent application was made in respect of works to the Grade II listed Silver Jubilee Bridge on 31 March 2008. - 7.3.3 The SJB must be the subject of tolls as described above.
+- 7.1 The statutory authority in relation to these works will be sought as follows: - 7.1.1 Planning applications were made in respect of the Remote Works and SJB on 31 March 2008.

+- 7.1.2 A Listed Buildings Consent application was made in respect of works to the Grade II listed Silver Jubilee Bridge on 31 March 2008. - 7.1.3 The SJB must be the subject of tolls as described above.
 This would be secured by a scheme and order made under Part 3 of the Transport Act 2000 a Road User Charging Order.
-The relevant provisions would comply with the Strategic Outline Business Case for the project (being considered by members at the Mersey Gateway Executive Board meeting on 7 April report attached at Appendix 2).
-Subject to members approval in this meeting, officers will continue to work up proposals in accordance with that strategy and subject to legal and financial advice.

-- 7.3.4 Compulsory Purchase Orders will be needed to secure third party property required for these works.
-This is explained in a separate report that is before this meeting. - 7.3.5 Where the existing highway network and private accesses are affected by these works Side Road Orders will be required under s14 Highways Act 1980.
-This is explained in a separate report that is before this meeting. - 7.4 In relation to both sets of works, certain land owned by the Council will be needed that is or may be public open space.
+The relevant provisions would comply with the Strategic Outline Business Case for the project approved by the Mersey Gateway Executive Board meeting on 7 April (report attached at Appendix 2).
+Officers will continue to work up proposals in accordance with that strategy and subject to legal and financial advice. - 7.1.4 Compulsory Purchase Orders will be needed to secure third party property required for these works.
+Authorisation to promote these was given by the Executive Board on 10 April, the report in relation to which is attached at Appendix 3.
+(Note: the minutes relating to this meeting will be published during the course of this week and a hard copy will be provided for Members at the Council meeting.) - 7.1.5 Where the existing highway network and private accesses are affected by these works Side Road Orders will be required under s14 Highways Act 1980.
+Authorisation to promote these was given by the Executive Board on 10 April, the report in relation to which is attached at Appendix 3. - 7.1.6 In relation to both sets of works, certain land owned by the Council will be needed that is or may be public open space.
 To ensure that this can be used for the purposes of the Project it is necessary to appropriate the land.
 This means that instead of the land being held by the Council for one purpose, it will instead be held for another that of the Project.
-Again, this is explained in a separate report.
+Again, authorisation to promote these was given by the Executive Board on 10 April, the report in relation to which is attached at Appendix 3.